ad2476/extremalyst/README.md

 ###### Testing convergence
 * Gradient descent converges on the correct minimum for upward-facing surfaces (`alpha=0.001`, 10000 iterations)
   * Tested: Circular/elliptical paraboloids in the form: `F(x,y)=a(x-h)^2 + b(y-k)^2 + c`
-  * NOTE: It appears gradient descent may converge on saddle points, depending on initial theta-pair
+  * NOTE: It appears gradient descent/ascent will not converge on saddle points. `theta1` will converge in one direction, while `theta2` will converge in the other.
+(Direction meaning ascent or descent)
 * Gradient ascent converges on the correct minimum for downward-facing surfaces (`alpha=0.001`, 10000 iterations)

 ### Installation Guide: